 The best projection screens in 2023

-To make it easy for you, we'll start with the best projection screen for outdoors (although it can be used inside too).
+To make it easy for you, we'll start with the best projection screen overall.
 This 120-inch diagonal, 16:9 aspect ratio screen has a lightweight silver aluminum frame with stainless steel components.
 It can be assembled in minutes without the need for extra tools, so it's easy to set up your own freestanding ‘big screen’ viewing experience, either indoors or outside.

 The foldable ‘go anywhere’ canvas is stowed in a carrier bag when not in use.
 That makes for easy storage and easy transportation.
 A black backing is also included to prevent light penetration and enhance picture quality.
 Note, though, that the makers advise against setting it up outdoors if it’s windy.